kuzzleio/documentation-old/src/kuzzle-dsl/operands/bool.md

 {{{since "1.0.0"}}}

-Returns documents matching a combinations of filters.
+Returns documents matching a combination of filters.

 This operand accepts the following attributes: